-TaskUs operations are designed for agility and scale, with perpetual experimentation and iteration, and a devotion to data-driven decision making.
+TaskUs operations are designed for agility and scale.
 We are comfortable operating for growth-stage companies with little outsourcing experience, or taking on scaled operations from some of the world's largest enterprises and technology companies which are highly standardized and outcome driven.
 We work with our clients to understand their objectives and design the most efficient process to meet and exceed these goals.
-In our 2022 cNPS Survey, 81% of all respondents agreed or strongly agreed that their programs' operational performance expectations are regularly met.
+In 2023, our cNPS was 73, where 83% of all respondents agreed or strongly agreed that their programs' operational performance expectations are regularly met.
 To deliver to these standards we offer:

-- Subject Matter Expertise: We have "SME" teams in each of our primary services-Digital Customer Experience, Trust and Safety and Artificial Intelligence Operations. - Project Management Organization: Our "PMO" is the linchpin between sales and operations, leading the launch process to plan, execute and deliver for client success.
+- Subject Matter Expertise: We have "SME" teams in each of our primary services. - Project Management Organization: Our "PMO" is the linchpin between sales and operations, leading the launch process to plan, execute and deliver for client success. - Modern Service Excellence: We use real-time dashboards and KPI management to meet and exceed our clients' expectations.
+Our process discipline has allowed us to achieve multiple certifications and compliance standards including Service Organization Report ("SOC 2 Type 2"), ISO 27001, HITRUST and PCI-DSS.

-- Modern Service Excellence: We use real-time dashboards, via our PowerUs platform, and KPI management to meet and exceed our clients' expectations.
-Our process discipline has allowed us to achieve multiple certifications and compliance standards including Service Organization Report ("SOC 2 Type 2"), HIPAA and PCI-DSS. - Agile Automation: There are often opportunities to continuously improve our efficiency and quality with our own technology.
-Our Digital Innovation team focuses on rapid prototyping using lightweight technical solutions like browser based extensions, robotic process automation, and productivity and workflow analytics. - Data Science and Analytics: Our Business Intelligence teams apply data science to client data to drive insights back into our operations in a cycle of continuous improvement.
+- Agile Automation and Generative AI (TaskGPT): We continuously strive to improve our efficiency and quality with our own technology.
+Our Digital Innovation team focuses on rapid prototyping using lightweight technical solutions like browser based extensions, robotic process automation, and productivity and workflow analytics.
+We provide a suite of in-house tools, packaged as TaskGPT, harnessing the power of Generative AI to streamline our work for maximum efficiency. - Data Science and Analytics: Our Business Intelligence teams apply data science to client data to drive insights back into our operations in a cycle of continuous improvement.

 At the core of our operations are scaled teams of employees, our TaskUs teammates.
-These individuals ultimately determine the quality of service we provide our clients and, as such, we are obsessive about the standards of our frontline teammates and our team leaders, the first level of management.
-We have organized our global operating model around our sites, which are run by operations leaders, who act as "Site CEOs."
-Our operations are supported by centralized shared services based in the Philippines and India.
+These individuals ultimately determine the quality of service we provide our clients and, as such, we are passionate about the standards of our frontline teammates and our team leaders, the first level of management.
+Our agile operating structure, supported by centralized shared services based in the Philippines and India, allows us to serve our clients, and provide teammates flexibility, through various models:

+On-site: We have organized our global operating model around our sites, which are run by operations leaders, who act as "Site CEOs."
 Each of our sites has at least one leader on-site from each of our support functions, including Human Resources, Workforce Management and Information Technology.
 The combination of onsite leadership with scaled shared services allows us to support our Site CEO model in a cost effective manner and execute processes with the appropriate consistency globally while accounting for local nuance.
+This is our long-standing model where we surround our teammates with vibrant workspaces, on-site counseling services, daycare and on-site support to increase their performance and retention.
+This model is particularly important for certain clients and specialized services that require continued operation of physical sites, due to regulatory compliance or our clients' preference.